 - Never leave your equipment on the track

-- Hurdles should only be used in the correct direction
+- Hurdles should only be used in the direction they are designed to topple

 - DO NOT cross the grass centre of the stadium, this area is for throws, always walk around the outside of the track

 - Apart from running, all other activities (throws, jumps, hurdles) should only be undertaken under the guidance of a suitably qualified coach.

 - Sandpits to be raked regularly during training.

 - Never leave the rake lying on the ground – prop it against the fence.

 - Never leave anything on the run-up. – Place markers at the side